springernature/frontend-playbook/practices/accessibility/accessibility-checklist.md

 # A simple accessibility checklist

-This checklist is a synthesis of the [Web Content Accessibility Guidelines 1], the [WCAG Samurai Errata], and one guideline from [Web Content Accessibility Guidelines 2].
+This checklist is a synthesis of the [Web Content Accessibility Guidelines 1](https://www.w3.org/TR/WCAG10/), the [WCAG Samurai Errata](http://www.wcagsamurai.org/erratas/introduction/), and one guideline from [Web Content Accessibility Guidelines 2](https://www.w3.org/TR/WCAG20/).

-It has proven helpful when building sites that comply with [US Section 508] and the [UK Equality Act 2010] \(all of our sites must comply with these pieces of legislation).
+It has proven helpful when building sites that comply with [US Section 508](https://www.section508.gov/) and the [UK Equality Act 2010](http://www.legislation.gov.uk/ukpga/2010/15/contents) \(all of our sites must comply with these pieces of legislation).

 Be sure to create an issue or submit a pull request if you have any questions, or have spotted any improvements that can be made.